 - 2. Clean threaded stud.
 Use alcohol and a cotton swab to remove any debris on the threading of the connecting stud.
 Allow the alcohol to dry completely. - 3.
 Clean threading in converter.
 Hold the convertor horizontally and use alcohol and a cotton swab to remove any debris on the threading.
 Do not allow liquid to drip into Convertor.
 Allow the alcohol to dry completely. - 4.
 Reattach probe to convertor.
-Screw the probe back onto the convertor by hand and tighten with the wrench set.
-A tight connection is required for safe operation.
+Screw the probe back onto the convertor and tighten with the wrench set provided.

 5. The tips on replaceable tip probes can be removed for cleaning and/or replacement.
+When replacing horns or horn tips, Always clean the threaded mating surfaces of the convertor and horn.
 Use alcohol and a cotton swab to remove any debris on the threading of the tip or probe.

 Note: If the replaceable tip loosens during sonication, be sure to remove the tip for cleaning and inspect the threading on the tip and probe.
 Call the manufacturer for assistance if the threading is chipped or damaged in anyway.